 For another story about childhood sexual assault and sexual harassment at school read my post about Mary DuBueno.

 Did you know there was a strong increase in all forms of maltreatment of children from the mid-1970s into the 1990s?
 After a short plateau, there was a decline in sexual abuse of children in 1992.
 That decline gained momentum after 1996.
 The years of the increase occurred during the Generation X years of latchkey childhood, and then declined during the years Generation X began having children.

 In 1980, Lynn Sanford wrote a book called The Silent Children.
 It chronicles the widespread denial of sexual abuse of Generation X children and a stark unwillingness to acknowledge its significance.
 Victims, by the way, cut across all classes.

-During these years, sexual abuse was never discussed.
+During the Gen X childhood years, sexual abuse was seldom discussed.
 Children were confused by touches and manipulation.
 Instinctively, they knew it was inappropriate and damaging, but at the same time, didn’t really recognize it.
-Moreover, children were threatened with vows of secrecy, which left them more vulnerable to attack, depression, etc. They were without power, knowledge and resources.
+Moreover, children were threatened with vows of secrecy, which left them more vulnerable to attack, depression, etc. We were without power, knowledge and resources.

 Finally, I am a person of faith.
 God has healed me from many childhood wounds.
 Nothing has helped me more than the Bible.
 I like The Message version.
 I also love The Jesus I Never Knew by Philip Yancey.